Utility bills in some small Illinois towns skyrocket because of Texas cold

 "Despite all of the recent snow and cold, Illinois has not experienced significantly extended power outages... advanced planning has served our state well," ICC chairwoman Carrie Zalewski said in a statement.

-Rader said even when the Gulf Coast has been bit by hurricanes, they didn't see price increases as dramatic as they are seeing now.
+Rader said even when the Gulf Coast has been hit by hurricanes, they didn't see price increases as dramatic as they are seeing now.

 "It was a historic event for them, but we have not seen the (oil) wells freeze and have these kinds of issues before.
 We've definitely been asking that question: what caused this to happen," Rader said.